nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * cannot change the color of tasks based on priority
 * alert would not pop out automatically
 * everytime I boot up my computer, I have to open the app manually

+**Wunderlist**

+Author: Tyler Rocha

+Pros:
+* Allows collaboration with friends and family
+* Supports due dates and reminders
+* Accessible from phone, tablet and laptop

+Cons:
+* Free account has limited options
+* Needs to be downloaded
+* Paying for more features is expensive

+**Hitask**

+Author: Wu Heyang

+Pros:
+* Focus on team collaboration
+* Clean user interface
+* Calendar syncs with Google

+Cons:
+* Free trial only
+* Premium is expensive and a monthly expense
+* Lots of features can be overwhelming